Paula-Iglesias-Rivas/Database-of-Empirical-Substitution-Models-of-Protein-Evolution/.github/README.txt

 Database of empirical surrogate models of protein evolution

-It contains different documents such as the database (models.db), the folder with the matrices (data), the code to create the database and the graphical interface to manage the database.
+It contains different documents such as the database (models.db), the folder with the matrices (data), the code to create the database (dbesmpm.py) and the graphical interface to manage the database (interface_database_esmpm.py).

 The .py file for the creation of the database is not necessary for the functioning of the interface, it is merely informative about how it was created.
 It is important to note that, in case you want